-You may know that you’re acne-prone, or be working on clearing your skin.
-But do you know why you’re getting acne?
+You may know that you’re acne-prone, but do you know why you’re getting acne?

 Women experience acne more or less between the ages of puberty and menopause, with a gradual easing off of the number of blemishes from around the age of 35.

-This is a very clear indication in itself that acne has a close relationship with both our age and our hormonal system.
-But which hormones in particular are causing the problem?
+This is a clear indication that acne has a close relationship with both our age and our hormonal system.
+But which hormones in particular are to blame?
 And why does age matter?

 How acne is formed